eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 }
 ```

-Or could even look like this (binary payload, used for example in constrained devices or IoT protocols):
+In case of constrained devices or IoT protocols, even binary payload might be common.

 ```
 0x08BD (hex representation)
 ```

+The payload mapping feature in Ditto's connectivity APIs can be used to transform arbitrary payload consumed via the
+different supported protocols to [Ditto Protocol](protocol-overview.html) messages and vice versa.

 ## JavaScript mapping engine

 Ditto utilizes the [Rhino](https://github.com/mozilla/rhino) JavaScript engine for Java for evaluating the JavaScript
 to apply for mapping payloads.

-Using Rhino instead of the newer JavaScript engine shipped with Java, Nashorn, has the benefit that sandboxing can be
+Using Rhino instead of Nashorn, the newer JavaScript engine shipped with Java, has the benefit that sandboxing can be
 applied in a better way.

 Sandboxing of different payload scripts is required as Ditto is intended to be run as cloud service where multiple